AbdullahAlwahabi445050041/OS-Assignment1-Abdullah-Alwahabi/ANSWERS.md

 **Your Answer:**

-### Example 1: [Name of application/scenario]
+### Example 1: [Name of application/scenario]  Playstation

 **Description**:
-[Describe the real-world scenario or application]
+[Describe the real-world scenario or application]  Because it takes a lot of things like reading User input Or showing interface or Playing soundtracks

 **Why Round-Robin works well here**:
 [Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+Consider fairness, responsiveness, predictability, etc.]     Because it make sure to everything works smoothly and there is no threats starving

-### Example 2: [Name of application/scenario]
+### Example 2: [Name of application/scenario]    Cinema application

 **Description**:
-[Describe the real-world scenario or application]
+[Describe the real-world scenario or application]      There is a lot of user trying to book a seates at the same time

 **Why Round-Robin works well here**:
 [Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+Consider fairness, responsiveness, predictability, etc.]   its  preventing one user  from blocking others This ensures equal opportunity for all customers to complete their bookings without delays

 ---

 ## Summary

 **Key concepts I understood through these questions:**
-1.
+1.the difrent btwen threds and process
-2.
+2. round robin
-3.
+3. Threads applications

 **Concepts I need to study more:**
-1.
+1. how can I apply threads in real life
-2.
+2. How to use threads in the best way